-Stonecroft Country Guesthouse is situated in Grindsbrook, the most central of the beautiful and historic hamlets forming the Edale Valley.
-It’s surrounded by probably the most stunning scenery in the whole of the Peak District, and provides the ideal base for getting outside to observe the natural beauty of the area.
+Stonecroft Country Guesthouse is located in the beautiful hamlet of Grindsbrook, on the edge of the wonderful Peak District village of Edale.
+It’s surrounded by probably the most stunning scenery in the whole of the Peak District National Park, and provides the ideal base for exploring the natural beauty of the area.

 Then, enjoy the surroundings of the house in the dining room as you have a hearty and tasty vegan or vegetarian breakfast that includes as many locally sourced ingredients as possible.
 Many of the ingredients have been awarded an Environmental Quality Mark (EQM), and are organic wherever possible.

-At Stonecroft Country Guesthouse we take allergies and lifestyle diets very seriously and have many years’ experience in this field.
-The kitchen at Stonecroft is gluten free.
-We have been awarded with Gluten Free Accreditation for a number of years, have won many awards for allergy catering.
+Stonecroft Country Guesthouse take allergies and lifestyle diets very seriously and the owners have many years of experience in this field.
+The kitchen at Stonecroft is gluten-free and has been awarded with Gluten Free Accreditation for a number of years, having won many awards for allergy catering.
 Your host is both a qualified award winning chef, coeliac, vegan with allergies and a judge for allergy awards, so guests can visit safe in the knowledge they can relax and enjoy their holiday without the worry of their dietary requirements.

 If you are keen to get out very early, take advantage of ‘Breakfast to Go‘ and take in the views from the edge of Kinder as you eat your breakfast!